 |Web Browsers||Chrome, Firefox, Edge.|

-Ivacy has done a magnificent job of being available on plenty of devices.
+Ivacy has done a magnificent job of offering apps for plenty of different platforms and devices.
 As you can see from the table above, you can install this VPN on any popular desktop or mobile device.
 Also, you can use Ivacy's extensions on Chrome, Firefox, and Edge - if you don't want to secure all your locally installed apps at once (you'll secure your Web browser only, in that case).

 Installation & Initial Configuration